Hamiltonian and double-bracket flow formulations of quantum measurements: Hamiltonian formulation of quantum measurements

-However, the situation changes in the Stratonovich picture, where the rules of stochastic calculus take the same form as those of standard calculus.
+The situation changes in the Stratonovich picture, where the rules of stochastic calculus take the same form as those of standard calculus.
 Although computations are generally less straightforward than in the Itô picture, the Stratonovich picture offers descriptions of stochastic processes that align more naturally with physical intuition~\cite{jacobsStochasticProcessesPhysicists, kloeden2012numerical}.
-In particular, the Stratonovich formulation of~\cref{eq:sme_ito} allows us to define a stochastic Hamiltonian governing the monitored dynamics.
-A recent antecedent is Ref.~\cite{garcia-pintosReshapingQuantumArrow2025} where, for the Hermitian case $C=C^\dagger$, the authors derive a Hamiltonian that retraces the monitored dynamics and use it to define feedback protocols to steer the quantum arrow of time.
-Our result generalizes that of~\cite{garcia-pintosReshapingQuantumArrow2025} to the case of arbitrary jump operators.
-Moreover, we recast the dynamics in terms of single- and double-bracket commutators, offering a new connection between open quantum dynamics and double-bracket flows~\cite{Brockett1991}.
-In what follows, we focus on processes whose dynamics can be written in Stratonovich form.
+In particular, within the Stratonovich formulation of~\cref{eq:sme_ito}, we derive explicit expressions for the stochastic Hamiltonian governing the monitored dynamics in terms of the measurement outcomes.
+Hamiltonian formulations that reproduce the paths traced by a set of connected pure states have been investigated in the deterministic case in the context of the quantum brachistochrone problem~\cite{carliniTimeOptimalQuantumEvolution2006, huQuantumStateDriving2023} and counterdiabatic driving~\cite{alipour2020shortcuts}.
+For stochastic dynamics, Ref.~\cite{huDescribingWaveFunction2023} generalizes~\cite{huQuantumStateDriving2023} to provide a recipe for constructing retracing Hamiltonians for quantum measurement processes, and Ref.~\cite{hu2023probabilistic} formulates arbitrary open-system dynamics as probabilistic unitary evolutions.
+More recently, Ref.~\cite{garcia-pintosReshapingQuantumArrow2025} derives an explicit Hamiltonian, for the Hermitian case $C=C^\dagger$, that retraces the monitored dynamics and uses it to define feedback protocols for steering the quantum arrow of time.
+Our result generalizes that of~\cite{garcia-pintosReshapingQuantumArrow2025} to the case of arbitrary jump operators and differs from prior work in that the Hamiltonian is given explicitly in terms of jump operators and measurement outcomes.
+Moreover, the dynamics is represented in terms of single- and double-bracket commutators in the state, which offers a new perspective between open quantum dynamics and double-bracket flows~\cite{Brockett1991}.

+In what follows, we focus on processes whose dynamics are written in the Stratonovich form.
+See App.~\ref{app:ito-strato} for a brief recap on the Stratonovich picture and It\^o-Stratonovich conversion formula.